VirgilSecurity/virgil-pure-wordpress/README.txt

 == Description ==

-Free tool that protects user passwords from data breaches and both online and offline attacks, and renders stolen passwords useless even if your database has been compromised.
-The Pure based on powerful and revolutionary cryptographic technology that provides stronger and more modern security and can be used within any database or login system that uses a password, so it's accessible for business of any industry or size.
+Virgil Pure Wordpress Plugin is a free tool that protects user passwords from data breaches and both online and offline attacks, and renders stolen passwords useless even if your database has been compromised.

-Virgil Security introduces an implementation of the Password-Hardened Encryption (PHE) protocol – a powerful and revolutionary cryptographic technology that provides stronger and more modern security, that secures users' data and lessens the security risks associated with weak passwords.

-Virgil WordPress Pure plugin allows developers to interact with Virgil PHE Service to protect users' passwords in a WordPress database from offline/online attacks and makes stolen passwords/data useless if your database has been compromised.
-Neither Virgil nor attackers know anything about users' passwords/data.

-This technology can be used within any database or login system that uses a password, so it’s accessible for a company of any industry or size.
+The Pure based on a powerful and revolutionary cryptographic technology that provides stronger and more modern security and can be used within any database or login system that uses a password, so it's accessible for business of any industry or size.

-Authors of the PHE protocol: Russell W. F. Lai, Christoph Egger, Manuel Reinert, Sherman S. M. Chow, Matteo Maffei and Dominique Schroder.
+Learn more about the Pure technology here: https://virgilsecurity.com/announcing-purekit/

 == Installation ==